polotek/http-console/README.md

 Make sure you have your `Content-Type` header set properly, if the API requires it.
 More in the section below.

-> Note that if you're trying to POST to a form handler, you'll most probably want to send data in `multipart/form-data` format, such as `name=roger&hair=black`. http-console sends your POST/PUT data *as is*, so make sure you've got the format right, and the appropriate `Content-Type` header.
+**Note:** If you're trying to POST to a form handler, you probably want url-encoded data such as `name=Roger&hair=black`.
+You'll probably also need to set the common ccontent type `application/x-www-form-urlencoded`.
+For json encoded data, you may want the content type `application/json`.
+Http-console sends your POST/PUT data *as is*, so make sure you've got the format right, and the appropriate `Content-Type` header.

 ### setting headers #